Consent for anaesthesia

 MedConsent is currently piloting its anaesthetic consent module in healthcare settings around Australia.

-These pilots will continue into mid 2019, after which time the service will be available to all anaesthetic subscribers Australia-wide.
+These pilots will continue into early 2020, after which time the service will be available to all anaesthetic subscribers Australia-wide.

 Let us know if you’d like to register your interest in participating in the trial or an early stage user.